Today’s featured essential oil helps with respiratory issues like coughing and excess mucus.

 Chemical Families: Sesquiterpenes, Sesquiterpenols

-• Has a diuretic action, helping reduce fluids in the tissue
+- Has a diuretic action which can help reduce fluids in the tissue

 Cedarwood is very effective in treating coughs and respiratory infections.
 Its astringent and antiseptic qualities make it useful in skin care, especially for acne.
 It can be nourishing for the hair and can also support the health of the veins and lymph.
 The aroma of this species of cedarwood is considered a male fragrance, making it great in any blends for men.

-• Add to massage oil for soothing an overactive mind
+- Add to massage oil to soothe an overactive mind

 Blends well with Bergamot, Jasmine, and Neroli.

-This is a soft, relaxing blend that is perfect in your diffuser during a quiet evening at home with friends or family.
+This is a soft, relaxing blend that’s perfect to add to your diffuser during a quiet evening at home with friends or family.

-(optional: 2 drops of Ylang Ylang in place of Lavender for a more romantic blend)
+(optional: 2 drops of Ylang Ylang (Cananga odorata) in place of Lavender for a more romantic blend)

-Fun Facts: This particular Cedarwood (Juniperus virginiana) comes from the Eastern red cedar, a soft, red, fine-grained, fragrant, and decay-resistant tree whose timber is often used for fence posts.
-Fitting as it is a base oil and excellent for grounding.
+Fun Facts: This particular Cedarwood (Juniperus virginiana) comes from the Eastern Red Cedar, a soft, red, fine-grained, fragrant, and decay-resistant tree whose timber is often used for fence posts.
+This is particularly fitting because it is a base note essential oil and excellent for grounding your energy!

 Safety Information: Non-toxic.
 Many sources say to avoid Cedarwood oil during pregnancy, but there is no research to support this caution with Juniperus virginiana.
 It’s probably due to so many different types of Cedarwood trees.